joelparkerhenderson/system-quality-attributes/README.md

 The quality, ability, or extent of being agile.

-  * [Wikipedia](TODO): the degree of a comprehensive response to the business challenges of rapidly changing markets.
+  * [Wikipedia](https://wikipedia.org/wiki/Business_agility)): the degree of a comprehensive response to the business challenges of rapidly changing markets.
+Business agility refers to rapid, continuous, and systematic evolutionary adaptation and entrepreneurial innovation directed at gaining and maintaining competitive advantage.
+Business agility can be sustained by maintaining and adapting the goods and services offered to meet with customer demands.
+An extension of this concept is the agile enterprise, which refers to an organization that uses key principles of complex adaptive systems, complexity science, and organizational intelligence to achieve success.

   * [Dictionary](https://www.dictionary.com/browse/agile): quick and well-coordinated in movement; lithe. marked by an ability to think quickly; mentally acute or aware. noting or relating to a philosophy of product development and production intended to create and distribute batches of working products in a short period of time with subsequent batches planned in a cyclical schedule of improvement, production, and distribution.